Spiritual Work with Children/The New Testament and Spiritual Work with Children

 Another aspect of human relationships can be revealed to us in the parable about a Pharisee and a tax collector: “God, I thank you, that I am not like other people: robbers, unjust, adulterers, or even like this tax collector.
 I fast twice a week.
 I give tithes of all that I get”, the Pharisee said.
 But the tax collector would not even lift up his eyes to the sky, but beat his breast, saying, “God, have mercy on me, a sinner!”
 (Luke 18:10-14).
 Who of these two people was more honest about their spiritual qualities?

-If the students are ready to comprehend profound spiritual truths, the instructor may discuss also the following: “What benefit is it to the one who gains the entire world but does harm to one’s own soul?”
+If the students are ready to comprehend profound spiritual truths, the instructor may also discuss the following: “What benefit is it to the one who gains the entire world but does harm to one’s own soul?”

 Our bodies can be likened to automobiles in which we perform a travel called “life”.
 The way we have lived on the Earth predetermines the place for us after the death of the body.
 Let us recall the parable about a rich man and Lazarus.
 The rich man had all kinds of material boons in his earthly life and enjoyed them, but did not think about the spiritual.
 Lazarus, on the other hand, was poor but led a righteous life.
 When they left their physical bodies, the rich man found himself in hell, but Lazarus was taken to paradise.
 “Father Abraham, have mercy on me, and send Lazarus, that he may dip the tip of his finger in water, and cool my tongue!
 For I am in anguish in this flame.”
 But Abraham said, “Son, remember that you, in your lifetime, received your good things, and Lazarus, in like manner, bad things.
 But now here he is comforted and you are in anguish” (Luke 16:19-31).

-From this parable, one can naturally come to discussion about what is hell and what is paradise, about the structure of multidimensional universe, and about the place of God-the-Creator in it.
+From this parable, one can naturally come to the discussion about what is hell and what is paradise, about the structure of multidimensional universe, and about the place of God-the-Creator in it.

 There is another parable, which is also appropriate to this theme, — the one about a foolish rich man who spent all his time gathering and saving material wealth.
 Having had gathered material wealth, he anticipated a long life full of pleasures of using these riches, but God said to him, “You foolish one, tonight your soul is required of you.
 The things which you have prepared — whose will they be?”
 (Luke 12:20).
 “Beware!
 Keep yourselves from covetousness, for a man's life doesn't consist of the abundance of the things which he possesses” (Luke 12:15).
 “Do not lay up treasures for yourselves on the earth, where moth and rust consume, and where thieves break through and steal” (Matt 6:19).
 In this statement, Jesus meant that only the results of our spiritual work are really ours, that only these results remain with us forever.
 Material possessions, in contrast, are temporary.
 One may have good things, be dressed well, enjoy various material boons — all this is good and necessary for supporting the physical body in good shape, but this must not be the purpose of life, must not become our main goal.

 Two nice themes for discussion are found in the story about Jesus and a Samaritan woman.
-Jesus asked some water from a Samaritan woman, a woman of different nationality.
+Jesus asked for some water from a Samaritan woman, a woman of a different nationality.
 This woman was surprised that Jesus, a Jew, did not disdain to ask her, in contrast to other Jews.
 Jesus did not demonstrate by His behavior that she is “lower” than He.
 Having had drunk some water, He said: “Everyone who drinks of this water will thirst again, but those who drink of the water that I will give to them will never thirst; the water that I will give to them will become in them a well of water springing up to eternal life.”
 (John 4:13-14).